 The interests of the Directors in share options are shown on page 11.

-Other than the above and the repayment in the year of the Director's current account balance of £30,000 (monies owed to Mr. B R J Whipp), no transactions with related parties were undertaken such as are required to be disclosed under International Accounting Standard 24.
+Other than the above, no transactions with related parties were undertaken such as are required to be disclosed under International Accounting Standard 24.

 19. Profit of the Parent Company